ome/ome-contributing/OMEROfigure.rst

    - |C| that *Invert* option works in the channel color drop-down.
    - |C| that Color-picker option launches color-picker and this works OK.
    - |C| that Lookup tables work as expected.
-   - |C| that Channel sliders behave as expected & update viewer and panel on stop.
+   - |C| that Channel sliders behave as expected and update viewer and panel on stop.
-   - |C| that you can enter numbers into the Channel start/end fields and slider updates accoringly.
+   - |C| that you can enter numbers into the Channel start/end fields and slider updates accordingly.

 #.
 Select multiple images with the same channel count.

-   - |C| that channel ON/OFF & color changes are applied to all selected images.
+   - |C| that channel ON/OFF and color changes are applied to all selected images.

 #.
 Turn a channel ON in one panel and OFF in another.
 Select both.